< back to all Color Science Essentials

 This becomes highly problematic for companies.

-If you are a major brands or manufacturer, you are expected to produce color-correct products that drive sales.
+If you are a major brand or manufacturer, you are expected to produce color-correct products that drive sales.
 There are two keys to achieving this:

 1. By leveraging the use of highly precise spectrophotometers for color measurement across your supply chain